ryzenpay/ownitall/README.md

 # Maven and compiling
 ## generate javadoc documentation
-to update the javadoc documentation, run the command `./gradlew javadoc` in the root of the repository
+to update the javadoc documentation, run the command `mvn doc` in the root of the repository
 please fix any of the errors it throws as they show incomplete documentation

 ## Compile new jar file